buttonwoodcx/bcx-validation/doc/tutorial.md

 // => [ 'must contain upper case letter' ]
 ```

-That is the basic form of valiator composition, but it would be nicer if it supports flexible options.
+That is the basic form of validator composition, but it would be nicer if it supports flexible options.
 What about using options to turn on every parts of "myToken" validator.
 ```javascript
 validation.addValidator("myToken", [
   {if: "$lowerCase", validate: /[a-z]/, message: "must contain lower case letter", stopValidationChainIfFail: true},